iCliniq Logo

 I have examined the pictures as well as the details sent by you (attachment removed to protect patient identity).
 I find a similarity of the condition with irritant dermatitis complicated by steroid dependence.

 Had I been able to examine him in person, I would have asked him about the evolution of the rash and other details.
-I believe his original picture has been modified with the use of Steroids and he has developed dependence to this class of drugs.
-This is clear from the fact that after completion of the 30 days course, he again started having the symptoms.
+I believe his original picture has been modified with the use of steroids and he has developed a dependence on this class of drugs.
+This is clear from the fact that after completion of the 30-day course, he again started having the symptoms.
 He can be relieved of his problem but we will have to proceed in a systematic manner.

-In this case, I would have recommended the use of either mild or moderately potent steroid creams with an intent to control the acute episode and gradually taper them off to a point where he can stay normal without Steroids.
-I might have considered providing Mometasone or Betamenthasone creams initially and slowly start diluting them with cold cream to reduce their potency.
-Then I would have gone on to increase the proportion of cold cream till I could control the rash just with cold cream.
-All this while I would have depended heavily on antiallergics like Levocetirizine or Desloratadine.
+In this case, I recommend the use of either mild or moderately potent steroid creams with the intent to control the acute episode and gradually taper them off to a point where he can stay normal without steroids.
+I suggest using Mometasone or Betamethasone creams initially and slowly diluting them with cold cream to reduce their potency.
+Then I suggest increasing the proportion of cold cream till you can control the rash just with cold cream.
+All this while I suggest depending on antiallergics like Levocetirizine or Desloratadine.

 In such a situation, cold compresses are a great help.
 Just ensure that he does not have any factor that could aggravate his problems like diabetes or other contact allergies.
 I am sure by following the recommendations, your dad would soon be in his comfort zone.